 Description

-The church is aligned east-west and consists of a rectangular nave, side aisles and sanctuary, with a projecting sacristy to the rear right and a square based tower abutting the right side of the west façade.
-The roof comprises stone-coped gables over the nave and mono-pitched roofs to the side aisles, all finished in natural green slate in diminishing courses with alternating crested ridge tiles.
+The church is constructed from coursed rock-faced granite with finely dressed detailing.
+It sits on a hillside, approached by a sweeping driveway and flight of granite steps flanked by decorative cast iron lamp standards.
+The building aligns east-west and comprises a rectangular nave, side aisles, and sanctuary, with a projecting sacristy to the rear right and a square-based tower abutting the right side of the west façade.
+The roofs are stone-coped gables over the nave and mono-pitched to the side aisles, all finished in natural green slate in diminishing courses with alternating crested ridge tiles.
 Moulded granite brackets support cast iron cyma recta gutters and rainwater goods with decorated hopper heads.
-The walls are rock-faced granite ashlar with stepped base course and smooth faced granite dressings, and all windows are leaded.
+All windows are leaded.

-The main west-facing façade comprises a fenestrated gable with a lean-to gable for the left aisle abutting to the left and the tower abutting to the right.
-Both the central gable and left aisle gable have buttresses rising to mock machicolations along the wall heads.
-The central doorway sits three steps up, set within a deeply recessed Romanesque arch flanked by a pair of colonettes in stepped jambs.
-A pair of timber doors, each comprising two rows of mullet panels with large metal handles, lead into the vestibule.
-Directly above the doorway is a label-moulded rose window consisting of a multi-foil window ringed by eight smaller cinquefoil windows.
+The main west façade comprises a fenestrated gable with a lean-to gable (aisle) abutting to the left and the tower abutting to the right.
+Both the central gable and left aisle gable have buttresses rising to mock machicolations along wall heads.
+The central doorway, accessed by three steps, is set in a deeply recessed Romanesque arch with a pair of colonettes in stepped jambs on either side.
+A pair of timber doors with mullet panels, large metal handles, and other external furniture leads into the vestibule.
+Directly above the doorway in the centre of the gable is a label-moulded rose window consisting of a multi-foil centre window ringed by eight smaller cinquefoil windows.
 Below the window, within its finely dressed surround, is a small decorative arcade of nine blind semicircular-headed arches.

-The left gable contains a tripartite window with semicircular heads, the central opening being taller, set within a larger semicircular arched surround with hood mould extending at either side as a string course.
+To the left of the main gable, the lean-to aisle roof features a gable containing a tripartite window with three semicircular-headed openings, the central one taller, all within a larger semicircular arched surround with hood mould extending at either side as a string course.

-The square planned tower rises to the right of the main gable in three stages delineated by stringcourses.
-The first stage (ground floor) contains a tripartite window matching that on the left gable.
-Above this is a statue of the Sacred Heart (Christ) beneath a crocketted and pinnacled granite canopy.
+The square-planned tower to the right of the main gable comprises three stages delineated by stringcourses.
+The first stage (ground floor) features a tripartite window matching that on the left gable, with a statue of the Sacred Heart (Christ) above it under a crocketted and pinnacled granite canopy.
 Stepped buttresses rise up the edges of the tower to the eaves level of the nave.
-The second stage recesses above the eaves level and contains a blind arcade of three elongated semicircular-headed arched openings, topped by a mock-machicolated stringcourse.
-The third stage features an arcade of three semicircular headed arches supported by Romanesque colonnettes and capitals, with a balustrade of seven semicircular headed blind panels below the cill and a mock-machicolated eaves course above.
-The roof comprises a squared onion cupola with fish-scale copper tiles, crocketted ridges and base, a pinnacle and cross finial, and small projecting copper ogee headed blind lucarnes at three-quarter height.
+The second stage, which rises above eaves level, contains a recessed wall panel with a blind arcade of three elongated semicircular-headed arched openings, topped by a mock-machicolated stringcourse.
+The third stage features an arcade of three semicircular-headed arches supported by Romanesque colonnettes and capitals, with a balustrade of seven semicircular-headed blind panels below the cill.
+A mock-machicolated eaves course runs above the windows.
+The roof is a squared onion cupola with fish-scale copper tiles, crocketted ridges and base, a pinnacle and cross finial, and small projecting copper ogee-headed blind lucarnes at three-quarter height.

-Two granite steps on the tower's right elevation lead to a mullet-panelled double-leafed timber door set within a semicircular headed, hood-moulded surround with bead-moulded jamb.
-A semicircular stair tower with slit windows abuts to the right, finishing just above the side aisle eaves in a conical stone roof wrapped around the corner of the tower.
+The tower's right elevation is accessed by two granite steps leading to a mullet-panelled double-leafed timber door with similar furniture to the main doors, set within a semicircular-headed, hood-moulded surround with bead-moulded jamb.
+A semicircular stair tower with slit windows abuts to the right, finishing just above the side aisle eaves in a conical stone roof.

-The right elevation mirrors the left, with four pairs of semicircular headed stained glass windows along the aisle wall between the tower and sacristy at ground floor level.
-A confessional gable projects between the second and third pair of aisle windows.
-The clerestory contains five groups of three semicircular headed windows, with three cinquefoil rose windows to the sanctuary to their right.
+The right elevation features four pairs of semicircular-headed stained glass windows along the aisle wall between the tower and sacristy at ground floor level.
+A projecting gable (confessional) is situated between the second and third pair of aisle windows, matching those on the left elevation.
+The clerestory has five groups of three semicircular-headed windows, with three cinquefoil rose windows to the sanctuary to the right.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.